neotinker/rosdistro-suse/NOETIC_SOURCE_INSTALL.md

 NOETIC SOURCE INSTALLATION

-Currently, we are only building for openSUSE/SLES 15.3 and can only build some of the metapackages (https://github.com/ros/metapackages).
+Currently, we are building for openSUSE/SLES 15.3 & 15.4 and can only build some of the metapackages (https://github.com/ros/metapackages).

 	We are able to build the following metapackages: ros_core